This is a partnered post.

 Only a few days ago, the city of Chicago received over 5 inches of snow in a mid-April day, which is remarkable in its own right.
 According to the NWS chart, Chicago was only 0.1 of an inch away from breaking the single-day snowfall record in the area, which would have been exciting.
 Thankfully, it’s getting rather late in the season, so snowfalls are likely to stop until the end of the year.

 Depending on where you live, the sun might already have started to warm up the garden, shining over the messy lawn – the lawn always looks like a mess at the end of winter – and encouraging you to go outside.
-For many homeowners, the time to give their outdoors some love is now.
+For many homeowners, the time to give their outdoors some love and call upon their lawn service is now.
 However, if you’re considering making a list of all the fragrant and colorful flowers you want in the garden, you need to rethink your priorities.
 Indeed, if you have children, the backyard becomes an extension of the playground.
 If you’ve been dreaming of getting a new water feature installed and adding a handful of rose bushes, you will have to find a child-friendly alternative.
 Every year countless children land in ER as a result of a harmless afternoon in the garden.
 Keeping your kids safe starts now; here are the top spring safety tips for your backyard.

 It’s always hot in the sun